Skip to main content

 Simulating a Command Line

-Since a shell within Linux (or Windows PowerShell) is also a programming language, you can interact with it using ChatGPT, and build an environment for your filesystem:
+Since a shell within Linux (or Windows PowerShell) is also a programming language, you can interact with it using an AI chatbot, and build an environment for your filesystem:

 Act as Debian Linux command shell.
 Please respond to my commands as the terminal would, with as little explanation as possible.
 My first command is: ls -l